pierre-24/nachos/_sources/use.rst.txt

       1:
         - GG

-Using ``-O "F:1;FF:1"`` will request to peform the first order geometrical derivatives **only** for the dipole moment and static polarizability, while ``-O "F;FF:1"`` will request the same for static hyperpolarizability, but adds the second order for the dipole moment (as written in the recipe).
+Using ``-O "F:1;FF:1"`` will request to perform the first order geometrical derivatives **only** for the dipole moment and static polarizability, while ``-O "F;FF:1"`` will request the same for static hyperpolarizability, but adds the second order for the dipole moment (as written in the recipe).
 In both cases, dynamic polarizability is not differentiated.

 The output depends on the value of ``-V``, which can be: